See index to all the chapters for Putting Out the Planetary Fire

 In 2015, several dozen youth working with Our Children’s Trust filed a climate lawsuit, Juliana v.
 United States, asserting that since the federal government’s actions in permitting fossil fuels are a cause of climate change, it has violated the youngest generation’s constitutional rights to life, liberty, and property, as well as failed to protect essential public trust resources.
 That lawsuit is still seeking to be heard, having survived various court rulings.[20]

-These lawsuits were inspired by a successful class-action suit in the nineties by forty-three students against the Philippine government to protect a forest surrounding their village.
-It was based on the Public Trust Doctrine, which is based on common law arising out of the Romans in the 6th century.
+These lawsuits were inspired by a successful class-action suit in the 1990s by 43 students against the Philippine government to protect a forest surrounding their village.
+It was based on the Public Trust Doctrine, which is based on common law arising out of the Romans in the sixth century.
 It holds that air, water, and beaches are common property which is not owned by anyone and instead belongs to people as a whole, requiring states to manage certain natural resources for the benefit of the public.
-While the concept has traditionally been used to manage water resources, recent lawsuits have sought to expand the doctrine to include natural resources that have been impacted by climate change.[23]
+While the concept has traditionally been used to manage water resources, recent lawsuits have sought to expand the doctrine to include natural resources that have been impacted by climate change.[26]

 Fossil Fuel Companies Sue Opponents

 One case involved Energy Transfer Partners who were seeking to build the Dakota Access pipeline (DAPL) in North Dakota.
 They sued Greenpeace, various other climate groups, and Indigenous water protectors for the Standing Rock protests.
-Contending the defendants were part of a “network of putative not-for-profits and rogue eco-terrorist groups,” the company sought $900 million in damages under the Racketeer Influenced and Corrupt Organizations (RICO) Act, a law created to fight the mafia.
-In 2016, Exxon retaliated against investigations into its alleged “fraudulent” climate change practices by the attorneys general of New York, Massachusetts, and the U.S. Virgin Islands by suing the AGs, slapping various nonprofit organizations and climate change experts with broad subpoenas, and threatening to depose seventeen other state attorneys general.
-The industry hopes to use such harassment to force groups to divert their limited resources into responding while making groups fearful of working together.[24]
+Contending the defendants were part of a “network of putative not-for-profits and rogue eco-terrorist groups,” the company sought $900 million in damages under the RICO Act, a law created to fight the mafia.

 The Role of Elections

 Globally, elections have been critical to climate action.
-The U.S. pulled out of the Paris climate accords after Donald Trump was elected president.
+The U.S. pulled out of the Paris Climate Accords after Donald Trump was elected President.
 In Australia in May 2022, following massive wildfires, voters ousted the conservative coalition that had championed coal and gas and made Australia one of the climate laggards of the world.
-Within weeks, a new government updated the country’s international climate targets under the Paris accord.
-The fate of the Amazon – and democracy – hung in the balance in the November 2022 elections in Brazil, as progressive challenger and former Brazilian president Luiz Inácio Lula da Silva defeated conservative incumbent Jair Bolsonaro.[25]
+Within weeks, a new government updated the country’s international climate targets under the Paris Accord.
+The fate of the Amazon – and democracy – hung in the balance in the November 2022 elections in Brazil, as progressive challenger and former Brazilian president Luiz Inácio Lula da Silva defeated conservative incumbent Jair Bolsonaro.[29]

-Climate has been a key factor in a number of recent European Countries such as Switzerland[26] and Sweden[27] (the latter in the 2018 elections facing the smoke from fires in the arctic).
+Climate has been a key factor in a number of recent European countries such as Switzerland[30] and Sweden[31] (the latter in the 2018 elections facing the smoke from fires in the arctic).
 Globally, the Green Party has been able to use their presence in a number of coalition governments to advance climate matters.
-Support for the Greens has surged as many voters make climate more of a priority.[28]
+Support for the Greens has surged as many voters make climate more of a priority.[32]

 Limits on U.S. Democracy